Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 This rocky cove on the northeast coast features some of the best rock climbing opportunities in Taiwan, snorkeling and scuba diving, as well as some pretty awesome cliff diving.

 The sea is choppy and the rocks on the coast can be quite jagged, so do take care here and use proper equipment.
-Some of the rock climbing equipment attached to the cliff face has become rusty from salty sea winds, so it’s best to arrange a rock climbing guide like this one.
+Some of the rock climbing equipment attached to the cliff face has become rusty from salty sea winds, so it’s best to arrange a guide from one of the local shops.

 Where to stay at Longdong: